Burger King (mascot): 1960s–1980s

 During the late 1960s to early 1970s, the Burger King was introduced as a small and animated king character in its children's advertising voiced by Allen Swift.
 The animated King was featured in a series of advertisements in which he would visit a Burger King outlet for an interview with a television reporter or see a former court wizard who now worked for the chain.
 In all ads the King would present children with small gifts or buy them some Burger King food.
 Many of these commercials featured the King reciting the restaurant's slogan, "Burger King, where kids are king!"
 In 1973, the Burger King met Cap'n Crunch, which launched various promotional collaborations between the two's respective brands.

 In 1976, the animated king was replaced by the "Marvelous Magical Burger King" which was a red-bearded and Tudor-era king played by Dick Gjonola, who ruled the Burger King Kingdom and performed magic tricks that were mostly sleight-of-hand but sometimes relied on camera tricks or involved his "Magic Ring".
 The King was accompanied by usually two or more children and notable characters such as "Sir Shake-a-Lot" (a knight that has a craving for milkshakes), the "Burger Thing" (a W.C.
 Fields-esque hamburger portrait), "The Duke of Doubt" who often doubted the King's abilities and the robotic "Wizard of Fries".
 This campaign paralleled McDonald's McDonaldland children's commercials, which featured "Ronald McDonald", "The Hamburglar" and "Mayor McCheese" among other characters and mascots.
-The Burger King Kingdom advertising campaign was discontinued by the late 1980s in favor of the BK Kids Club Gang ads.
+The Burger King Kingdom advertising campaign was phased out by the late 1980s in favor of the BK Kids Club Gang ads.